serverless/dashboard/docs/concepts/index.md

 which focuses observability around standardizing the implementation of tracing.
 Traces occur when something triggers an event in your system, which causes your application to be invoked.
-When you develop with Serverless Framework, or include [Open Telemetry](https://opentelemetry.io/) instrumentation we collect and display these traces so you can, chart, debug and alert on them.
+When you develop with Serverless Framework, or include your own Open Telemetry instrumentation we collect and display these traces so you can, chart, debug and alert on them.

 ## Tracing